colah/ByronTrialNotes/daily-notes/day12.md

 * Precedent talks about clear offer of an exchange.
 * The issue of oppression.
 Brings Mr. Sonne to feeling like he's going to vomit.
 And when Mr. Sonne expresses concern about security ticket, he gives a promise to try and prevent being pulled out of the proper legal system.
   * Bui said he wasn't surprised ...
-* No recharting at the beginning of the second interrogation.
+* No rechartering at the beginning of the second interrogation.
 * Novel aspect is that status changed from lawful to unlawful detention, does that reengage 10(b)?
 This relates to Bui sending away counsel.

 (break 20 min)